Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Breaking Down Rebecca's Emotional Farewell on This Is Us

-What fans have been preparing themselves for finally happened in Episode 17.
+What fans have been preparing themselves for finally happened in Season 6, Episode 17.

-We've known for a while now that This Is Us Season 6, Episode 17 would be a doozy.
+This Is Us Season 6, Episode 17 was a doozy.
 This was the episode that made Mandy Moore (Rebecca) throw up after reading it.
 It was the episode that made Chrissy Metz call show creator Dan Fogelman and ask for an Advil.
 Moore advised fans they would maybe need a day off from work after watching it.
-Simply put, viewers were adequately warned that Season 6, Episode 17 of This Is Us—the penultimate episode—was heart-wrenching.
-And after watching, we can say that's an understatement.
+Simply put, viewers were adequately warned that Season 6, Episode 17 of This Is Us —the penultimate episode — was heart-wrenching.
+And it was.

 The first is Beth (Susan Kelechi Watson), who tearfully tells Rebecca she will help Randall "the rest of the way" and confesses that as a mother, she's only been trying to do her best impression of Rebecca.
 Toby (Chris Sullivan) also says his goodbyes and thanks Rebecca for always seeing the best in him, even as his and Kate's marriage fell apart.